leonardr/botfriend/README.md

 Bot.
 AMA!](https://github.com/leonardr/botfriend/tree/master/sample-bots/ama)
 gets its data by using the Twitter API to run searches on strings like "i am a" and "i am an".
-These searches take a long time and can cause Twitter to rate-limit the bot.
+These searches take a long time and can cause Twitter to rate-limit the bot if you run them too often.
 Rather than go through this process every single time the bot wants to post, the `IAmABot` class implements the `update_state` method.
-This method performs the searches and returns the raw data in a JSON string that's stored in the database.
+This method performs the searches against the Twitter API, and returns the raw data in a JSON string that's stored in the database.

 When it's time for the bot to post something, the current value of the bot's state is accessible through the property `self.model.state`.